Pedronelbuiles/Mitalento/textoPlano/Readmenow.txt

 Of all the things that you would change,
 But it was just a dream!

-Here we are, don't turn away now,
-We are the warriors that built this town.
-Here we are, don't turn away now,
+Here we are, don't turn away now, (don't turn away!)
-We are the warriors that built this town
+We are the warriors that built this town. [oooooooooooooo] Here we are, don't turn away now, (don't turn away!) [oooooooooooooo] We are the warriors that built this town
 From dust.